lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step5_testSetup.md

 ---
-### 3. Check if data has arrived on PythonAnywhere server
+### 3. Check whether data has arrived on the PythonAnywhere server

 1. Log in to your PythonAnywhere account.
-2. Navigate to the "Files" tab and then navigate to the directory where your data files are stored (e.g., `/home/yourusername/mysite/files/`).
+2. Go to the `Files` tab and open the directory where your data files are stored (for example, `/home/yourusername/mysite/files/`).
 3. You should see the uploaded data files (e.g., `onlineVR_000001_2025-05-28_18-21_B1.bytes` and `onlineVR_000001_2025-05-28_18-21_B2.bytes`) in this directory.

 {: .highlight}
-If the filenames do not match the expected format (e.g., something is missing or random added characters), check the `bottle_app.py` file and ensure that the filename lengths is configured correctly (see [Step 4](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/webApplication/Step4_fileNames.html) for details).
+If the filenames do not match the expected format (for example, if something is missing or extra characters have been added), check `bottle_app.py` and ensure that the filename length is configured correctly (see [Step 4](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/webApplication/Step4_fileNames.html) for details).

 ![](../../assets/images/test2.png)

 {: .new}
 > If you see the files, congratulations!
 >
 > You have successfully set up the onlineVR-toolbox and replicated the minimal pipeline.
 To learn how to decrypt the data files, see [Notebook 3](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/encryption/Index.html).

 ----
-### 4. Double check that "retrying connection"/ "no connection" works as expected
+### 4. Double-check that the `Retrying connection` / `No connection` messages work as expected

-To test the connection handling, you can temporarily disable your internet connection or open the `ConnectionHandler.cs` script and change the server address to something wrong.
+To test the connection handling, you can temporarily disable your internet connection or open the `ConnectionHandler.cs` script and change the server address to an incorrect value.

-This should trigger the connection menu to first notify you that it is retrying to connect, and then display an error message if the connection cannot be established after 3 attempts.
+This should trigger the connection menu to notify you that it is retrying to connect and then display an error message if the connection cannot be established after three attempts.

 ![](../../assets/images/test3.png)